vidisha999/Batch-processing-of-wikipedia-data-using-Pyspark-on-EMR-cluster-/README.md

 ## Datapipeline

 ### 1. Storage of sampled data in AWS S3 bucket
-A AWS S3 bucket is created with two folders: `input-dat`a for storing raw sampled data and `output-data` for storing processed data.
+AWS S3 bucket is created with two folders: `input-dat`a for storing raw sampled data and `output-data` for storing processed data.
+Then the raw wikipedia data should be uploaded to the inpu-data folder of the S3 bucket.

 ### 2. Set up AWS EMR cluster